Table of contents

 - visiting sites under construction to ensure employers and employees are aware of their rights and obligations

-- responding to every call, every website enquiry and every query from any building industry participant in a timely manner.
+- responding to every call, every website enquiry and every query from any in a timely manner.
 Our advice will be considered, consistent and reliable

 - being accessible via our hotline number.
 Every building industry participant can contact the ABCC to speak to a subject matter expert.
 We will aim to answer every call within 60 seconds and respond to all queries within 24 hours